 Bratwurst Cheddar Potato Soup

-- 1 pound of grilled Bratwurst, sliced
+- 1 pound Grilled Bratwurst sliced

-- 3 tablespoons of unsalted butter
+- 3 tablespoons Unsalted butter

-- 1 tablespoon of olive oil
+- 1 tablespoon Olive oil

-- 1 cup of chopped celery
+- 1 cup Chopped celery

-- 1 large onion, chopped
+- 1 large Onion chopped

-- 3 cloves of garlic, chopped
+- 3 cloves Garlic chopped

-- 1/4 cup all-purpose flour
+- ¼ cup All-purpose flour

-- 6 medium Yukon gold potatoes cubed
+- 6 Yukon gold potatoes cubed

-- 3 large sliced carrots
+- 3 large Sliced carrots

-- kosher salt to own taste
+- Kosher salt to own taste

-- coarse ground black pepper to own taste
+- Ground black pepper to own taste

-- 1/4 of a cup chopped green scallions
+- ¼ cup Chopped green scallions

-- 1 cup of Colby-Jack Cheese, optional topping
+- 1 cup Colby-Jack Cheese optional topping

 - Grill or pan fry 1 pound of grilled Bratwurst till evenly browned.
 Remove the grilled Bratwurst from the heat source and let cool.
 Once cooled off slice grilled Bratwurst into bite-sized rounds.

 - Place Dutch Oven on medium heat and melt 3 tablespoons of unsalted butter, add 1 tablespoon of olive oil and 1 cup of chopped celery, cook about 2 minutes before adding chopped onion and chopped garlic.
-Cook veggies till slightly softened.
+Cook veggies until slightly softened.